mstksg/inCode/copy/entries/advent-gol.md

 repeat this ad nauseum, but that doesn't really add anything or give any insight as to what's really going on.

-And honestly, I believe that that's the reason we all collectively got "stuck" together around 20 dimensions.
+I believe that this is what caused us to all collectively get "stuck" together around 20 dimensions.
 The rush of the revelations one after within a single week pushed us into trying many different things.
-I had a couple of dead-end forays into pre-cacheing and had a lot of code (that I was ecstatic to be able to delete) working with an sqlite3 database.
+I had a couple of dead-end forays into pre-cacheing and had a lot of code (that I was ecstatic to be able to delete) working with an sqlite3 database.[^pascalnote]

-One thing I did discover (that I won't spend too much time on here) is a way to [index into an enumeration][pascal] of all of the slice cosets (that is, all the normalized higher-dimensional coordinates).
+[^pascalnote]: One thing I did discover (that I won't spend too much time on here) is a way to [index into an enumeration][pascal] of all of the slice cosets (that is, all the normalized higher-dimensional coordinates).
 I no longer store `<z,w,...>` points as vectors, but rather as a single integer representing their index in that enumeration, which is easier to access and store.
 I also found a way to do streaming decoding and encoding between that index and the components it represents, allowing me to stream neighbor weights in constant time.
 This dense index encoding was actually really useful in implementing the Javascript demos on this page :)

 [pascal]: https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gim68l0/

-Another factor contributing to the overall lull was that Advent of Code was still running, and we all definitely enjoyed doing new puzzles every day.
+Another factor that probably contributed to the overall lull was that Advent of Code was still running, and we all definitely enjoyed doing new puzzles every day.
 But soon, Christmas passed, the daily rush of doing a new puzzle faded, and we started to return back to tinkering on this hyper-dimensional game of life.
 And it wasn't until January 1st (just over two weeks after the puzzle originally came out) that a new revelation arise that would pave the way shoot past 20D.